ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/lora-tech.md

 - Mbed LoRaWAN stack, PHY layer: computes and provides the regional PHY parameters for processing by MAC controller layer.
 - An `EventQueue` shared between application and the stack for synchronization.
 It is required that the application constructs an `EventQueue` object and passes it down to stack.

+<span class="notes">**Note:** LoRaPHY is a stack level protocol layer that handles regional parameters regardless of what radio chip is being used.
+LoRaRadio is the real instance of a radio driver, controlling the registers and interrupts on the physical chip.</span>
 ##### Mbed LoRa radio driver

 Mbed LoRa radio drivers reside out of the Mbed OS tree.
 Arm provides support for `SX1272` and `SX1276` LoRa radios, which are the most widely used LoRa end-device radio chipsets.